marvelousmlops/cookiecutter-datascience/README.md

 # Data Science Project Template

 A simple project structure for data scientists to begin a new project.
 It provides necessary files.
+We keep the cookie cutter as simple as possible with focus on production and not development.

 ## How to use
 - Go to workflows, run `Create Repo` workflow by providing the following inputs: